Visiting Mount Rainier National Park: Complete Guide 2026

 Sunrise is only open in summer, however, as these higher elevations are prone to earlier snow conditions.

-Ohanapecosh: Located in the southeastern part of the park, Ohanapecosh is a forested area offering wooded trails, hot springs, and a visitor center and top-rated campground.
+Ohanapecosh: Located in the southeastern part of the park, Ohanapecosh is a forested area offering wooded trails, hot springs, and a visitor center, and a top-rated campground.

 Paradise: Moving westward is Paradise, the most popular region in Mount Rainier National Park.
 The scenery at Paradise features stunning wildflower meadows and vistas of glaciers and waterfalls, seen from very popular trails such as the Skyline Trail.